 State management

-In general, both web development tools have similar approaches in managing the components’ state but still have some differences in immutability and other aspects.
-Let’s consider all of them.
+In general, both web development tools have similar approaches to managing the components’ state but still have some differences in immutability and other aspects.
+Let’s consider all of them in Vue.js vs React.

-How does the state management work?
+How does state management work?
 Components describe a UI at a specific point in time.
-When data changes, the framework redraws the entire UI component - the data displayed is always relevant.
-We can call this idea “UI as a function”.
+When data changes, the framework redraws the entire UI component; the data displayed is always relevant.
+We can call this idea “UI as a function.”

 Further reading: React App Development: UI, Styling, State Management, Testing